Bombay Samachar: History

 He must have started all his concerns in auspicious moments, for all, his press, his calendar and his paper exist to the present day in very good and flourishing condition.
 Respected by both the British and Indian Government for its fair, frank, objective and critical analysis of events, the Mumbai Samachar played a very important role during India's struggle for independence being often quoted by freedom fighters like Mahatma Gandhi, Jawaharlal Nehru, Vallabhbhai Patel and others.

 From its inception the editorial policy was to objectively report events in a fair and honest manner and not to sensationalize news, sobriety and independence of views being a characteristic which still stands.
 Another notable feature of this paper which holds good to this day is the policy to allow numerous small advertisers to advertise their products on the front page rather than allow only one advertiser to occupy what is commonly referred to as solus position.

 The paper passed through various hands before coming into the hands of the Cama Family, its present publishers in 1933, and Hormusji N Cama, the present director of the publication.
 It has since grown and expanded and today can proudly lay claim to having the most modern technology available in the publishing field.
 Its daily print run in four colour is effortlessly carried out on full colour high speed offset presses incorporating state of the art features.

-On 14 June 2022, Prime Minister Narendra Modi participated in the Dwishatabdi Mahotsav of Mumbai Samachar and released a postage stamp to commemorate the occasion of 200 years of newspaper.
+On 14 June 2022, Prime Minister Narendra Modi participated in the Dwishatabdi Mahotsav of Mumbai Samachar and released a postage stamp to commemorate the occasion of 200 years of Mumbai Samachar.